 - The iOS Today View widget: allows users and their care teams to see their own data or a loved one’s shared data from both the PDM and their CGM on a smartphone with just one screen swipe.

 Kids can use: The new DASH system is approved for all ages, kids and adults alike.

 Waterproof?
 Opinions may vary on what this means, but yes you can (still) wear the OmniPod in the shower or during a bath.
 The Pod can be submerged in up to 25 feet of water for as long as an hour, but the PDM is not waterproof.

 Insulet has also published a comprehensive FAQ on the new OmniPod DASH system, which has even more data that the D-Community may be interested in.

-Pricing: Props to Insulet for providing the new OmniPod DASH PDM for free (!) with the purchase of new Pods -- although they have not yet released the cost of those.
+Pricing: Props to Insulet for providing the new OmniPod DASH PDM for free (!) with the purchase of new Pods — although they have not yet released the cost of those.
 That will likely be disclosed as the limited launch rolls out.
 But keep in mind, you’ll still be able to buy the Omnipod directly at the local pharmacy, with each box including five Pods.

-Prior System Still Available?
+Prior Omnipods still available?
 Yes!
-Insulet tells us they have no plans to discontinue the existing generation of the OmniPod at this time.
+Insulet tells us they have no plans to discontinue the existing generation of the Omnipod at this time.

 All very exciting to hear!

 We’re looking forward to getting our hands on this new OmniPod DASH, and are eager to see how it’s received in the diabetes Podding community!